Secondary Service Connection vs Aggravation

 - Failing to document the baseline for aggravation claims.
 Without baseline evidence, VA may deny on speculation.
 With baseline at zero, you effectively get full rating.

 - Using vague nexus language.
-The magic phrase is "at least as likely as not."
+The required phrase is "at least as likely as not."
 Anything weaker (possibly, may be, could be) often fails.

 - Not claiming both theories as alternatives.
 If the facts support either, claim both, let VA pick the more favorable.